Erwin van de Looi: Willem II

 On 23 May 2016, Van de Looi was announced as the new manager of Dutch football club Willem II, signing a two-year contract.
 Before the end of the season and his contract at Willem II, supporters demanded the leave of Van de Looi through a manifesto.
 On 8 March 2018, Van de Looi decided to leave the club.

 Netherlands U21

 On 21 May 2018, Van de Looi was announced as the new manager of the Netherlands national under-21 football team, signing a contract until the end of 2020 with the contract automatically being extended until the summer of 2021 if the Netherlands qualifies for the 2021 UEFA European Under-21 Championship.
 Van de Looi took over after Art Langeler, who moved to the position of Director of Football Development for the KNVB.
 In August 2020, Van de Looi was temporarily added to the staff of the Netherlands national team.
 The U21 would be temporarily coached by Marcel Groninger, his assistant.

 Heracles Almelo

 On 21 December 2023, Heracles Almelo appointed Van de Looi as the new head coach, replacing John Lammers.
 He left the club at the end of the 2024–25 season, after opting not to renew his contract.

+Volendam

+On 12 June 2026, Van de Looi was named head coach of Volendam for the 2026–27 season, replacing Rick Kruys following the club's relegation from the Eredivisie through the promotion–relegation play-offs.